maxshend/100-days-maxshend-log/r1-log.md

 [Link to work](https://github.com/maxshend/tiny-goauth/commit/41eedf61bac9da2d839708aa4b4c50721569dd4a)
 ### Day 4: September 15

-Learned how to organize database acccess in an application using dependency injection.
+Learned how to organize database access in an application using dependency injection.

 [Link to work](https://github.com/maxshend/tiny-goauth/commit/726a9cba0a29222edc12edbd515feda37f343252)